This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-- Foam-padded basket prevents fruit bruising.
+- Foam-cushioned basket prevents fruit bruising.

 5. Felco F2 Classic Manual Hand Pruner